The electric car market size is expected to advance at a CAGR of 23.8% during 2023–2030, to reach 45 million units by 2030.

 Moreover, there has been considerable growth in the demand for electric vehicles in the U.K. in the last few years.
 Specifically, PHEVs have witnessed significant growth in sales due to the increasing launch of such models.
 Moreover, in 2017, to reduce the level of nitrogen dioxide in the country, the government has announced a ban on the sale of new conventional vehicles by 2040.

 Furthermore, additional taxes, such as congestion tax and parking surcharges on conventional vehicles, have encouraged customers to opt for EVs.
 The government also plans to introduce a “toxin tax” on diesel vehicles, of up to $26.6 (GBP 20) per day, in the most-polluted cities in the country.
 Additionally, His Majesty’s Government provides an upfront subsidy of up to $4,500 for category 1 cars with a mileage of 70 miles or more and less than 50 g/km of CO2 emissions; $2,500 for category 2 cars with a mileage of 10–69 miles and less than 50 g/km of CO2 emissions; and $2,500 for PHEVs with a mileage of 20 miles and 50–75 g/km of CO2 emissions.

-The other major players in the electric car market are Ford Motor Company, Volkswagen AG, Hyundai Motor Company, BAIC Motor Corporation Limited, Daimler AG, and Geely Automobile Holdings Limited.
+The most-significant electric car market players are Toyota Motor Corporation, Honda Motor Co.
+Ltd., BMW AG, Ford Motor Company, Volkswagen AG, General Motors Company, Hyundai Motor Company, Tesla Inc., BYD Company Limited, BAIC Motor Corporation Limited, and Renault Group.